Blonde (2022 film): Pre-production

 In May 2010, it was announced that Naomi Watts would star in the film as Monroe, and that the production, which at this point cost an estimated $20 million, was slated to begin principal photography in January 2011.
-Principal photography on the film didn't commence, with Dominik later stating he hoped it would be his next film, with production commencing in 2013.
+Principal photography on the film did not commence, with Dominik later stating he hoped it would be his next film, with production commencing in 2013.
 During this time, Dominik directed the crime drama Killing Them Softly (2012), starring Brad Pitt, who subsequently became interested in the project.

 In June 2012, it was announced Plan B Entertainment would produce the film, with Pitt, Dede Gardner and Jeremy Kleiner serving as producers, but Watts' participation was in question, as "it's likely that the filmmakers would go in a different direction," according to the report.
 In April 2014, it was announced that Jessica Chastain had replaced Watts as Monroe.
 Chastain had co-starred in Terrence Malick's drama The Tree of Life (2011) opposite Pitt, who was instrumental in her casting.
 The report also revealed that Dominik was planning to begin principal photography in August of that year.

 Dominik attributed the delays in production partly due to financing: "it's just a question of how much money I can get to make the film.
 And I really want to make that movie.
 I've been working on it for years."

 In August 2016, it was announced that Netflix would distribute the film.